laurabpaulsen/vejviser/README.md

 * Some occupations might be captured by different spellings.
 To merge these we would need to make some kind of mapping.

-* The older fonts are causing some issues making it difficult to accurately extract the text from the scanned books

 * The way we determine when we have reached a new street seems to work well for several years.
 However, this should be thoroughly tested.